ThomasBrazier/PiSlice/README.md

 Estimate Pi and other population genomics statistics (PiN, PiS, Tajima's D, GC content) for a given list of windows coordinates.

+The package is made for flexible use, and can be run as a Python package or a standalone CLI.

+You can:
+* Estimate directly statistics from appropriate input stream in STDIN (i.e. DNA sequence extracted on your own)
+* Use a more contextual approach from a list of windows coordinates and input data files necessary to extract data (i.e; fasta, gff and/or vcf)

+Output to STDOUT or files.

 ## Dependencies

 * 'pysam' to read fasta files and 'sammtools faidx' is a dependency of 'pysam'